 I was introduced to string art (aestheometry) about 50 years ago, probably by my high school math teacher, Art Fruhling.
-I was fascinated by the idea that one could create curved images using straight lines and I created many pieces during my teen years.
-Most were mirror-image pieces contrasting black string on white art-board with white string on black art-board.
+I was fascinated by the idea that one could create curved images using straight lines (click to see annotated examples) and I created many pieces during my teen years.
+Most were abstract mirror-image pieces contrasting black string on white art-board with white string on black art-board.
 One of the most intricate pieces I created was a three-dimensional model using threaded steel rods, fishing line and string that adorned the picture window of my undergraduate dorm room at U.C.
 Davis until I traded it for the painting that hangs in my office today.
 I did my graduate work in economics at Harvard and I am currently a professor in the International Business and Management program at Dickinson College.

 Once my daughter Kate decided to study math at Dickinson, I decided to work with her on papers using the aestheometry file as a starting point.
 The article “Exploring Symmetry Using Aestheometry in Classrooms and Beyond,” Proceedings of Bridges 2020: Mathematics, Art, Music, Architecture, Education, Culture, pp. 547-554 is based on this file.
 This article also provides a link to an earlier unpublished piece we did with Denise Eschenmann and David Jackson using the idea behind the aestheometry file.
 Neither piece is readily accessible to younger viewers because graphing in the coordinate plane is initially discussed in about the fifth grade according to CCSS, 5.G.

 My other daughter, Vera, was interested in early elementary education.
 As a result, I worked with her, together with two other colleagues on a “pre-aestheometry” piece targeted at grades K-2.
 The article “Connecting Geometric Patterns to Numeric Patterns using the Polygons and Stars Excel File,” Spreadsheets in Education, 2021, pp. 1-11 forms the basis for the introductory part of PwP.
 As I worked on this piece, I started to think about how I could create aestheometry materials that were accessible to younger viewers.
-My epiphany came in noticing that if I restrict my focus to regular polygons (which are obtained by connecting successive points that are equally spaced around a circle), I could make the files accessible to young children since all they need to do is click and watch what happens.
-The files comprising PART I of PwP, Files 2-6, all key off of this idea.
+My epiphany came in recognizing that if I restrict my focus to regular polygons (which are obtained by connecting successive points that are equally spaced around a circle), I could make the files accessible to young children since all they need to do is click and watch what happens.
+The files comprising PART I of PwP, Files 2-5, all key off of this idea.

 PART II of PwP is an outgrowth of some images created using the multiple jump models.
 These images were mathematically interesting enough that I was able to entice my mentor, U.C.
 Davis professor emeritus of mathematics, Don Chakerian, into working together on some counting papers using these images.
-File 7, for example, shows that one can create innovative interactive materials accessible to late elementary students showing connections between geometric and numeric patterns.
+File 6, for example, shows that one can create innovative interactive materials accessible to late elementary students showing connections between geometric and numeric patterns.